eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 Registrations were capped for the first several Hackathons.
 This was done both for space and costs considerations.
 The cap was hit multiple times, each time resulting in temporary confusion and frustration among would be registrants, followed by the cap being increased.
 Currently, there are no caps enforced by the registration system.

-## Wiki
+## Meeting Wiki

 The meeting wiki serves as the primary source of information for each Hackathon.

 ### Hackathon

-A page within the wiki (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon)) is created by the Secretariat for each Hackathon and initialized with information that is based largely on the information from the previous Hackathon.
-Once created, the Hackathon Chairs update and moderate the wiki.
+A page within the meeting wiki (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon)) is created by the Secretariat for each Hackathon and initialized with information that is based largely on the information from the previous Hackathon.
+Once created, the Hackathon Chairs update and moderate this page.
 Champions are requested and responsible for adding information about projects for which they are a champion.

 Anyone can edit the wiki by logging in using their datatracker login credentials.
 Credentials can be obtained by [requesting](https://datatracker.ietf.org/accounts/create/) a new datatracker account.